Government: Timocracy / Competitive Aristocracy

 The trade focused nature of the Victran economy has driven them across the continent, exposing their caravans to almost every other culture.
 Stories of the lands beyond the Scythe are common, and the culture is generally friendly to visitors, seeing them as curious but not generally threatening.
 Many nobles consider quasi-humans such as the Tamaa and Kaeki to be welcome, recruiting them into roles in the social games played between houses and using them as status symbols.
 Tollam are less welcome, owing to a long history of conflict between the two cultures that has only recently begun to change.
 Few Victra have any notion of the existence of the Oneiri or Bellatori while Heliar are considered no different from other Artilects; animate property.

 In Victra there are two stories told of the Bellatori; first amongst the high houses as monstrous creatures lurking in the wild; a species of remorseless hunters with a taste for human blood.
 Shadows with sharp edges that descend from the trees and carry proud warriors to their doom.
 The second set of stories, more often found among the working class as a race of guardians set by the Ayr to protect humanity, but fallen to the chaos of the calamity.
-They say that the Bellatori could best even the Tollam, the great threat of the East.
+They say that the Bellatori could best even the Tollam, the great threat of the West.
 Legends speak of their cunning and stealth in contrast to the brute power of the Tollam, and of their valour and honour in the face of impossible odds.

 In Victra the stories of the Oneiri are less clear; mostly childrens tales about ‘dreamsmiths’.
 Most tales paint them as tricksters who bring enlightenment through vivid dreams.
 They’re not really portrayed as real people, more like phantasms that visit in the night.